Erasing Undesirable Influence in Diffusion Models

-\textbf{Metrics.} Several metrics are utilized to evaluate the algorithms: (\romannumeral1) \textbf{Frechet Inception Distance (FID)}~\citep{heusel2017gans}: the widely-used metric for assessing the quality of generated images. (\romannumeral2) \textbf{Accuracy}: the classification rate of a pre-trained classifier, with a ResNet architecture~\citep{he2016deep} used to classify generated images conditioned on the forgetting classes.
-A lower classification value indicates superior unlearning performance. (\romannumeral3) \textbf{Membership inference attack (MIA)}: a standard metric for verifying unlearning effect in classification tasks.
-However, due to the high-quality image generation of diffusion models, which closely resemble real images, MIA might not distinctly differentiate between training and unseen images. (\romannumeral4) \textbf{Kullback–Leibler (KL)} divergence: distance between the approximator's output $\vepsilon_T$ distribution and the standard Gaussian noise $\vepsilon$ distribution. (\romannumeral5) \textbf{Weight Distance (WD)}~\citep{tarun2023fast}: distance between the Retrain models' weights and other scrubbed models' weights.
-WD gives additional insights about the amount of information remaining in the models about the forgetting data.
+\paragraph{Metrics.} Several metrics are utilized to evaluate the algorithms: (\romannumeral1) \textit{Frechet Inception Distance (FID)}~\cite{heusel2017gans}: the widely-used metric for assessing the quality of generated images. (\romannumeral2) \textit{CLIP score}: the similarity between the visual features of the generated image and its corresponding textual embedding. (\romannumeral3) $P_{\psi}(\rvy=c_f|\rvx_f)$~\cite{heng2023selective}: the classification rate of a pre-trained classifier $P_{\psi}(\rvy|\rvx)$, with a ResNet architecture~\cite{he2016deep} used to classify generated images conditioned on the forgetting classes.
+A lower classification value indicates superior unlearning performance. (\romannumeral4) \textit{Precision and Recall}: A low FID may indicate high precision (realistic images) but low recall (small variations)~\cite{sajjadi2018assessing,kynkaanniemi2019improved}. \citet{kynkaanniemi2019improved} shows that generative models claim to optimize FID (high fidelity) but always sacrifice variation (low diversity).
+Hence, we include metric precision (fidelity) and recall (diversity) to express the quality of the generated samples, to provide explicit visibility of the tradeoff between sample quality and variety.